Category

 There are also infrastructure implications with these severe weather events, particularly with power outages.
 Jason Moreland, Senior Meteorologist at AlertMedia, explained, “Businesses should be prepared for disruption for longer durations.
 Climate Central, a nonprofit organization, found that 83% of all power outages were caused by weather.
 This was a significant increase from the prior decade.
 This is partly due to increasingly severe weather but also aging infrastructure.
 And it’s happening across the globe, from Cuba to Texas to China to Europe.”

-To get your business on the right track, we’ve pulled some of the recommendations from our 2024 Threat Outlook report.
+To get your business on the right track, we’ve pulled some of the recommendations from our 2025 Threat Outlook report.
 You can download the full report here to learn more about the weather risks (and other top threats) your business will likely deal with this year.

 Your approach to weather preparedness depends on your location and specific threats, so the first and most important thing you can do is determine what you’re up against.
 Perform a threat assessment for your business location and any distributed locations where employees are based.
 Once you know your risks, you can take meaningful steps to develop response plans.
 Here’s how:

-- Prepare for coinciding emergencies: Most of the time, a storm is not just a storm.
+• Prepare for coinciding emergencies: Most of the time, a storm is not just a storm.
 Severe weather is a major factor in other emergency situations, such as power outages, infrastructure damage, and transportation blockages.
 Some weather events, like hurricanes, can cause supply chain disruptions on essential goods, like gas.
 When you plan for severe weather, also coordinate plans for the other synchronous emergencies that are likely to emerge.

-- Promote individual employee awareness and preparedness: Larger-scale threats, such as natural disasters and severe weather, are going to affect more than just your single business location.
+• Promote individual employee awareness and preparedness: Larger-scale threats, such as natural disasters and severe weather, are going to affect more than just your single business location.
 When your employees have family members in harm’s way, they are going to be preoccupied with the situation at home.
 Support your employees in developing personal weather preparedness plans ahead of a disaster so they can focus on their part in the planned business response during a crisis.

-- Add redundancies: When a critical system fails or a primary safety leader is unavailable, you need a backup plan.
+• Add redundancies: When a critical system fails or a primary safety leader is unavailable, you need a backup plan.
 Integrate redundancies in your weather preparedness efforts, such as having multiple backup generators and multiple people trained to conduct your response plans.
 Additionally, ensure you have deployed every communication channel to reach your employees with critical information and you have trained multiple people to send alerts.

-4. Emphasis on Diversity, Equity, and Inclusion
+4. Emphasis on Accessibility and Inclusivity Training

 Vanessa Mathews, Founder & Chief Resilience Officer of Asfalis Advisors, talked through this issue on The Employee Safety Podcast.
-“When we ask, ‘what are some of the challenges that Black, Indigenous, and people of color (BIPOC) might be facing within the workplace?’ there’re three things that continuously come up.
+“When we ask, ‘what are some of the challenges that Black, Indigenous, and people of color (BIPOC) might be facing within the workplace?’ there are three things that continuously come up.
 One is acceptance, two is authenticity, and the third is values.
 Looking at those three components, what we’re seeing is there’s a trust deficit with minority, specifically BIPOC, communities within the workplace,” she told us.

-While this is a systemic issue and affects most companies at every department level, it’s highly applicable to security leaders and occupational safety teams.
-Safety leaders have an obligation to protect employee health in every capacity, and that can’t happen if you ignore the mental health repercussions of non-inclusive and non-diverse teams.
-Implementing improvements to DE&I is going to pay off.
-And according to Dr. Tracy Brower, sociologist and author, it’s going to be a trend that sticks around because it works.
-“When we attend to the wellbeing of people, we see this pay off for the business … I think it’s here to stay.
-I think it’s a trend that will last, and I think that it has enough payoff for both people and business that it will be something that remains central and remains strategic for business.”
+According to Dr. Tracy Brower, sociologist and author, it’s going to be a trend that sticks around because it works.
+“When we attend to the well-being of people, we see this pay off for the business … I think it’s here to stay.
+I think it’s a trend that will last, and I think that it has enough payoff for both people and business that it will be something that remains central and strategic for business.”

 5. Company-Wide Safety Culture

 Fostering a positive workplace culture has been a trend for several years, and safety is finally joining in.
 Workplace safety is not just about “guns, gates, and guards” anymore—it’s about creating a top-down culture that prioritizes safety and security every step of the way.
-Here are two ways we are seeing this happen in 2024:
+Here are two ways we are seeing this happen in 2026:

 Culture starts at the top, so building a solid leadership team that is cohesively aligned with safety is everything.
 Eric McNulty, Associate Director of The National Preparedness Leadership Initiative (NPLI) at Harvard University, recommends building stronger safety leadership by including your business executives in your safety processes as much as possible and building a strong relationship between your safety team and your upper management.